Margaret Mitchell, Author in Atlanta

 The Margaret Mitchell House has an excellent gift shop.
 Allow plenty of time to notice the little things.

 The Museum Next-Door

-You can also visit the Gone With the Wind Museum next-door and see original iconic elements of the film on screen as well as copies of the screenplay.
+You can also visit the Gone With the Wind Museum next-door and see original props as well as copies of the screenplay.
 Portraits of the leads that appeared in the film are hung at the museum as well, including the one Rhett Butler (Clark Gable) through his drink at during a pivotal scene.

 Gone With the Wind is, in some ways, a response to Harriet Beecher Stowe’s Uncle Tom’s Cabin.
-Read about Harriet Beecher Stowe and her most famous book through our Connecticut and Ohio pages about the author.
+Read about Harriet Beecher Stowe and her most famous book through our Connecticut, Maine and Ohio pages about the author.

 Atlanta has a population of approximately 550,000 (about double the number in Mitchell’s day) and more than 5 million residents in its greater metropolitan area.